julsemaan/anyfile-notepad/CONTRIBUTING.md

 * Get a Github account
 * Fork this repo
+* Figure out on your own all the dependencies and stuff required to get going (instructions incomming soon!)
 * Write code that works
 * Propose a Pull request
 * Wait and let me unleash the full power of reviewing